bynaught/pokepink/README.md

 # Pokémon Pink

 This is a work in progress adaptation of Pokémon Red/Blue that aims to make Ditto much more interesting.
-I plan to rebalance some of the game, add QOL changes, and make Ditto a starter Pokémon similar to how Pikachu is implemented in Pokémon Yellow.
+It is based on the pokered disassembly by pret.
+I plan to rebalance some of the game, add QOL changes, and make Ditto a starter Pokémon.

 It builds the following roms: